averydev/guides/source/localizable/components/triggering-changes-with-actions.md

   text="Click OK to delete your account."}}
 ```

-Note that `deleteCurrentUser` is no longer in quotes here as opposed to [previously](#toc_passing-the-action-to-the-component) .
+Note that `deleteCurrentUser` is no longer in quotes here as opposed to [previously](#toc_passing-the-action-to-the-component).
 Quotes are used to initially pass the action down the component tree, but at every subsequent level you are instead passing the actual function reference (without quotes) in the action helper.

 Now when you confirm deletion, the action goes straight to the `system-preferences-editor` to be handled in its local context.